 1. Stephen Curry: $37.46 Million

-It was no accident that the superstar of Golden State Warriors, Stephen Curry, topped the list of highest-paid players in Season 2018-19, as he has already led his team to three NBA championships.
-Curry has landed himself a five-year $201.16 million contract, which was the largest in NBA history at the time of its signing, and his salary is estimated at over $40 million for Season 2019-20.
+It was no accident that the superstar of Golden State Warriors, Stephen Curry, beat out others else on the list of highest-paid players in Season 2018-19, as he has already led his team to three NBA titles.
+Curry has landed himself a five-year $201.16 million contract, which was the largest one in NBA history at the time of its signing, and his salary is estimated at around $40 million for Season 2019-20.

 2. Lebron James & Russell Westbrook & Chris Paul: $35.65 Million

-James, Westbrook, and Paul, who all belong to Western Conference teams, were tied for second in the rankings.
-As top stars in their respective teams, they’ve landed themselves contracts with annual salaries of up to $40 million on average.
-They all have player options as well, which means they could decide to take the option of a final year or become a free agent a year early.
+James, Westbrook, and Paul, all belonging to Western Conference teams, were tied for second in our rankings.
+As top stars in their respective teams, they’ve landed themselves max contracts with annual salaries of over $40 million on average.
+They all have player options as well, which means they have the right to decide to take the option of a final year or become a free agent a year early.

-Only seven months after signing a max contract with the Los Angeles Clippers, Blake Griffin was traded to Detroit Pistons.
-And this hard-working Power Forward has the right to opt out of his 5-year $171.2 million deal following the 2020-2021 season, when his salary will finally exceed $38 million.
+Only 7 months after signing a big contract with the Los Angeles Clippers, Blake Griffin was traded to Detroit Pistons at the beginning of 2018.
+And this hard-working Power Forward has the right to opt out of his 5-year $171.2 million deal following the 2020-2021 season.
+His salary will finally exceed $38 million at that time.